TomOnTime/timetravelpdb/README.md

 timetravelpdb
 =============

-Adds time travel to the Python Debugger.

-What's missing from debuggers is the ability to travel back in time.
+Enhances the Python Debugger to add the ability to travel back in time.

-Ever use a debugger to step through a program and suddenly realize you wish you could jump back in time and know what a variable used to contain?
+Have you ever been using PDB to step through a program and suddenly realize you wish you could jump back in time and know what a variable used to contain?

 This version of PDB adds the ability to jump back in time to the state of your program as it was in the past.
 You can examine